Michel Sogny: Biography

-In 1995, Sogny is invited as an Artistic Director at Villa Schindler, a musical institution in Austria, under the high patronage of Yehudi Menuhin.
+In 1995, Sogny was invited to be the Artistic Director at Villa Schindler, a musical institution in Austria, under the patronage of Yehudi Menuhin.
 Under his guidance young pianists follow masterclasses and perform at international festivals.
-Some of Villa Schindler students, include well known pianists: Elisso Bolkvadze, Tamar Beraia, Khatia Buniatishvili, Yana Vassilieva and Anna Fedorova.
+Some of Villa Schindler students, include pianists: Elisso Bolkvadze, Tamar Beraia, Khatia Buniatishvili, Yana Vassilieva and Anna Fedorova.

-Michel Sogny founded SOS Talents Foundation.
-The main goal of the foundation is to support talented young musicians from economically poor backgrounds (who mostly come from Eastern European countries).
-Pianists who are the nominees of the foundation, follow Sogny’s piano method and perform their program during various concerts.
+Michel Sogny founded the SOS Talents Foundation whose main goal is to support talented young musicians from economically poor backgrounds (mostly Eastern European countries).
+Pianists who are the nominees of the foundation follow Sogny’s piano method and perform in various concerts.

-The first gala concert of SOS Talents Foundation was held in 2001 at the Marcel Dassault Palace in Paris, with patronage of Serge and Nicole Dassault, participants included, Sogny’s students Yana Vassileva and Khatia Buniatishvili.
-Same year at the Théàtre des Champs-Élysées performed: Elisso Bolkvadze, Yana Vassilieva, Khatia Buniatishvili and her sister Gvantsa.
+The first gala concert of SOS Talents Foundation was held in 2001 at the Marcel Dassault Palace in Paris, under the patronage of Serge and Nicole Dassault.
+Participants included Sogny’s students Yana Vassileva and Khatia Buniatishvili.
+The same year Elisso Bolkvadze, Yana Vassilieva, Khatia Buniatishvili and her sister Gvantsa performed at the Théàtre des Champs-Élysées.

 In 2002, SOS Talents Foundation hosted an international festival in Montreux, Switzerland.
-Well-known pianist Aldo Ciccolini took stage along young nominees – Elisso Bolkvadze, Tamar Beraia, Khatia Buniatishvili and Yana Vaissileva.
+Aldo Ciccolini performed along young pianists Elisso Bolkvadze, Tamar Beraia, Khatia Buniatishvili and Yana Vaissileva.

 In 2004, in Coppet, Switzerland, Michel Sogny founded the new festival Festival de Piano Michel Sogny.

-In 2009, under the patronage of President of Lithuania, Valdas Adamkus, Sogny hosted gala concert of SOS Talents Foundation in Vilnius.
+In 2009, under the patronage of President of Lithuania, Valdas Adamkus, Sogny hosted a gala concert of SOS Talents Foundation in Vilnius.

-After 40 years of pedagogical experience, Michel Songy continues to discover a new generation of pianists within his project, SOS Talents Foundation.

 In 2013, Michel Sogny introduces thriller L’Adulte Prodige.
 The book narrates the story of a young musician Michele Paris.

 In 2014, Michel Sogny publishes his philosophical work, De Victor Hugo à Dostoïevsky, a dialogue with Alexis Philonenko.

 Throughout 2017–2019, Michel Sogny is invited to Georgia to hold master classes in the framework of the Batumi International Festival.
 He is accordingly invited to Japan, at Ishikawa Music Academy.

 Michel Sogny piano method

 Sogny’s methodology is taught at his schools in Paris and Geneva.
-Since 1974, more than 20,000 students are mastering piano by Sogny’s method.
+Since 1974, over 20,000 students have learned piano by Sogny’s method.

-The method consists of two main components: Didactic works – Prolégomènes, which represent small exercises.
-Polégomènes develop the perception of musical symphony and sound.
-The second direction consists of the cycle of etudes, where the concentration is on development of technical skills, as hand gestures and positions.
+The method consists of two main components: Didactic works (Prolégomènes), which are small exercises developing the perception of musical symphony and sound, and a cycle of etudes, which concentrate on developing of technical skills, as hand gestures and positions.

-One of Sogny’s students, who started piano practice already as an adult, was a French language professor Michel Paris.
-After completing Sogny’s 4-year methodology course, at the age of 30 she performed a solo concert at Théâtre des Champs-Élysée with the patronage of Ministry of Culture.
+One of Sogny’s students, who started piano practice as an adult, was French language professor Michel Paris.
+After completing Sogny’s four-year methodology course, at the age of 30 she performed a solo concert at Théâtre des Champs-Élysées with the patronage of Ministry of Culture.

-Michel Sogny's another successful student was Claudine Zévaco, who performed at Théâtre des Champs-Élysée in 1983 and 1984.

-In 1981, the Senate formally addressed the Minister of Culture, Jack Lang to discuss the introduction of Michel Song's methodology throughout whole France.
+In 1981, the French Senate formally addressed the Minister of Culture, Jack Lang to discuss the introduction of Sogny's methodology throughout France.